ionic-team/capacitor-site/docs-md/basics/workflow.md

 In some cases, the Capacitor app needs to be updated, such as when installing new plugins.

-To install new plugins (including Cordova ones), run
+To install new plugins (including Cordova ones), run:

 ```bash
 npm install really-cool-plugin